-In accordance with the rules on intellectual property (literary and artistic property and industrial property), and the confidentiality rules inherent in research, all publications resulting from funded projects will be deposited on an open archive platform as required in the long term by national guidelines on open science.
+All publications resulting from funded projects will be deposited on an open archive platform as required in the long term by national guidelines on open science, while complying with the rules on intellectual property (literary and artistic property and industrial property), and the confidentiality rules inherent in research.
 This will be specified as necessary in the agreement.

-For all questions or requests for administrative or scientific information, please contact the CRP unit:
+For all questions or requests for administrative or scientific information, please contact the CRP